jackhman/sergio-martin-rubio-site/_posts/2019-04-09-improve-your-code-quality-with-spotbugs.md

 Every developer should ensure code quality and follow language conventions, otherwise [Technical Debt](https://medium.com/existek/what-is-technical-debt-and-how-to-calculate-it-80193e4e746d) is created, and at some point in the future you will have to revisit that smelly piece of code.

 **Code Debt** can be created without even realizing when: development has to be done before a deadline; you do not have enough experience; or simply you are having a bad day.
-Because of this, it is very imporant that before merging changes into master we double check that we are not introducing performance or security issues, or any other kind of code smell.
+Because of this, it is very important that before merging changes into master we double check that we are not introducing performance or security issues, or any other kind of code smell.

 ## SpotBugs